Where swimming is part of the culture

-A usefull tip from a local is to useto find new pools and monitor how many pools you have visited.
-The website is only in Icelandic for now but using it is pretty straight forward and will make your Icelandic pool hopping journey even more fun!
+A useful tip from a local is to useto find new pools and monitor how many pools you have visited.
+The website is only in Icelandic for now but using it is pretty straightforward and will make your Icelandic pool-hopping journey even more fun!
 According to the website Iceland has 121 pools all around the country.

 So as you see, the swimming pools of Iceland have a huge cultural value and you should make sure not to miss out on visiting some of them as you make your way along the roads of Iceland.